 Modified Approach for Infrastructure Assets - CFX has elected to use the modified approach for infrastructure reporting.
 This means that, in lieu of reporting depreciation on infrastructure, CFX reports as preservation expense the costs associated with maintaining the existing roadway in good condition.
 CFX's policy is to maintain the roadway condition at a Maintenance Rating Program rating of 80 or better.
-The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2017 that all of its roadways exceed this standard.
+The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2018 that all of its roadways exceed this standard.
 Pursuant to its bond covenants, CFX maintains a renewal and replacement fund for these preservation expenditures.
-For fiscal year 2017, projected expenses for preservation were \$38,260,000 and \$22,447,000 was actually spent.
-The expenses were lower than projected due to slower than anticipated project start dates, and project costs coming in lower than expected.
+For fiscal year 2017, projected expenses for preservation were \$38,487,000 with \$22,447,000 being spent.
+For fiscal year 2018, projected expenses for preservation were \$31,850,000 with \$33,837,000 being spent.
+The expenses were slightly higher than projected in fiscal year 2018 due to slower than anticipated project start dates in the prior year and catching up some in the current year.

-Long-term Debt - CFX has outstanding bonds payable of \$2,866,825,000 (net of unamortized bond premiums and discounts) as of June 30, 2017.
+Long-term Debt - CFX has outstanding bonds payable of \$2,822,435,000 (net of unamortized bond premiums and discounts) as of June 30, 2018.

-During fiscal year 2017 CFX issued \$631,330,000 of fixed rate revenue refunding bonds (Series 2016B) for the purpose of refunding portions of the 2007A Bonds, 2010A Bonds, 2010B Bonds and the 2010C Bonds.
+During fiscal year 2018 CFX issued \$341,210,000 of fixed rate revenue refunding bonds (Series 2017) for the purpose of refunding all of the of the 2007A Bonds, 2010A Bonds and 2010C Bonds and portions of the 2010B Bonds.

-The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2017, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 29 of the financial statements.
-Of the approximately \$2.9 billion in outstanding bonds, \$497,230,000 are variable rate bonds, which have corresponding interest rate exchange agreements designed to effectively swap the variable rates to fixed rates.
+The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2018, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 29 of the financial statements.
+Of the approximately \$2.8 billion in outstanding bonds, \$496,620,000 are variable rate bonds, which have corresponding interest rate exchange agreements designed to effectively swap the variable rates to fixed rates.
 The synthetic interest rate applicable to the variable rate bonds are 4.7753% for the 2008B Bonds.

 To determine the fair market value of its interest rate exchange agreements, CFX's swap advisor has performed a calculation based upon expected forward LIBOR swap rates and discounted cash flows.
-On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2017, CFX would have to make an estimated termination payment of \$170.873.269 on the swaps related to the Series 2008B Bonds.
+On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2018, CFX would have to make an estimated termination payment of approximately \$135,832,422 on the swaps related to the Series 2008B Bonds.

-June 30, 2017 June 30, 2016 SERIES 2008B \$170.873.269 \$234.688.561
+June 30, 2018 June 30, 2017 SERIES 2008B \$135,832,422 \$135,832,422